Will Grammy voters take the ‘Old Town Road’ on Sunday?

 FEKADU: In my humble opinion, the top candidates here are Taylor Swift, Billie Eilish and Lewis Capaldi.
 Swift has some edge since she wrote “Lover” alone, but if the song had performed stronger, I would be more convinced to pick her.
 That leaves me with Eilish and Capaldi, who might be a bit too new to win such a huge award.
 Good guys do finish last because “Bad Guy” will win.

 MOODY: Swift really should win this one (and should have been nominated for album of the year, too, if I can get a little Swiftie here).
-But as much as she deserves to win, the Grammys love a comeback story, and giving Tanya Tucker’s “Bring Me My Flowers Now” would be that moment voters would be proud of, plus they adore Brandi Carlile.
+But as much as she deserves to win, the Grammys love a comeback story, and giving Tanya Tucker’s “Bring My Flowers Now” would be that moment voters would be proud of, plus they adore Brandi Carlile.
 Tucker will take home the gold.

 BEST NEW ARTIST: Black Pumas; Billie Eilish; Lil Nas X; Lizzo; Maggie Rogers; Rosalía; Tank and the Bangas; Yola.